 - Candidate’s CV

 - A justification letter signed by the hiring authority (e.g. chair, dean, director) and addressed to the Office of Equal Opportunity Director, Anne Mitchell.
+Please include an expected start date.
 Examples of search waiver justifications:

 - Outstanding Diversity Candidate: opportunity to recruit a highly qualified woman or underrepresented minority candidate for an academic position whose appointment would assist in rectifying underutilization of available pools